Do you Love Myrtle Beach?

 In these pages you’ll find details on the beach towns and communities that make up the Grand Stand, where they are, what makes them unique, and why we love them.
 We also list Myrtle Beach real estate information and relocation experts like Realtors and Property Managers,

 moving and storage companies, utility companies and appliance servicing companies, schools and home schooling information, what local taxes you'll have to pay, even where to find the grocery stores.
 There are community services like the Myrtle Beach International Airport, various types of ground transportation, chambers of commerce, and your state and local representatives.

-We also cover fun things to do like Myrtle Beach attractions, where to find Myrtle Beach golf packages, golf courses and PGA Professional instructors.
+We also cover fun things to do like Myrtle Beach attractions and things to do.
 We list all kinds of Myrtle Beach shopping, from malls and factory outlet stores to popular little boutiques and family run businesses like the Gay Dolphin, a Myrtle Beach tradition since 1946.
 There are tons of restaurants, mini golf courses, museums, state parks, oh, yes, and even wineries you can visit – it’s all here.

 Just north of the border are the Brunswick Islands, a string of North Carolina barrier islands chock full of fun things to do for a day-trip.
 Head south and you come to historic Georgetown, where the aforementioned Swamp Fox pestered the British occupational troops for most of the Revolutionary War.
 Further south is beautiful Charleston, but we’ll save that for later.

 So start clicking and reading!
 Use our search page for anything you want to find on the site, dig, research, leave comments (yes, we do read them), ask us questions, “Like” us on Facebook, tell your friends.

 We want to know how much you LOVE Myrtle Beach!